6. Installation Guide¶

-This page contains information about how to deploy dojot using Docker compose.
-Kubernetes and Google Cloud Platform support is on track to be implemented.
+This page contains information about how to deploy dojot using Docker compose and Kubernetes.

 Table of Contents